 Primary research areas: Amorphous computing; Systems & networking

-· Application compatibility
+· Application compatibility and the evolvability of software systems

 · Software & systems reliability